emersion/node-async-once-save/README.md

 # node-async-once-save

-Execute an async function once and save the result
+Execute an async function once and save the result.

+The async function can be any function, unlike [`async-once`](https://www.npmjs.com/package/async-once).

 ## Usage